alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2024-08-28-islam-religion-of-all-prophets.md

 **"Abraham was neither a Jew nor a Christian, but he was one inclining toward truth, a Muslim [submitting to Allah].
 And he was not of the polytheists."** [Quran 3:67]

-Shaykh al-Ialam Ibn Taymiyyah (may Allah have mercy on him) said:
+Shaykh al-Islam Ibn Taymiyyah (may Allah have mercy on him) said:

 This religion is the religion of Islam, besides which Allah will accept no other religion, either from the earlier or the later generations.
 All the Prophets followed Islam.